Department Website: http://ishum.uchicago.edu

 Program of Study

-The Bachelor of Arts degree program in Interdisciplinary Studies in the Humanities (ISHU) offers qualified undergraduates the opportunity to shape an interdisciplinary plan of course work centered in, but not necessarily restricted to, study in the humanities.
+The bachelor of arts degree program in Interdisciplinary Studies in the Humanities (ISHum) offers qualified undergraduates the opportunity to shape an interdisciplinary plan of course work centered in, but not necessarily restricted to, study in the humanities.
 The program is meant to accommodate a course of study that could not otherwise be carried out easily within the structures of a single disciplinary major.

 To be considered for admission to this BA program, a student must submit an application.
 This application consists of the student's selection and rationalization of a plan of courses that form a discrete field of interdisciplinary study.
 (The specific materials and protocol necessary for the application are described below.)
 The application process is designed to make clear in each individual case what intellectual concerns are to be related to one another through interdisciplinary study and what method of comparative analysis is suited to such an approach.

-Students should discuss plans and proposed courses with both the ISHU chair and College adviser.
+Students should discuss plans and proposed courses with the ISHum chair.
 These meetings will help students evaluate the available courses of study to arrive at a balanced and coherent interdisciplinary plan.

-A student in the ISHU BA program will take courses in two or three academic departments, and it is common for ISHU majors to have two or three sets of chosen courses that do not intersect with each other at all.
+A student in the ISHum BA program will take courses in two or more academic departments, and it is common for ISHum majors to have two or three sets of chosen courses that do not intersect with each other at all.
 (Your program is interdisciplinary; your courses, individually, need not be interdisciplinary.)
-There is, however, a required structure to the distribution of courses that a student takes, and there are two specific courses that every ISHU major must take.
+There is, however, a required structure to the distribution of courses that a student takes, and there are two specific courses that every ISHum major must take.
 These requirements are explained below.

 Each student's program of study must meet the following six distribution requirements.
-Students can ensure that these requirements are met by completing the application worksheet that is available from the ISHU College adviser or ishum.uchicago.edu:
+Students can ensure that these requirements are met by completing the application worksheet that is available from their College adviser or ishum.uchicago.edu:

 - Six courses in a primary field or in closely integrated subject areas in more than one field.